 David Clark (Chair)

-The Audit Committee is responsible for the appointment and activity of the external auditors, maintaining and reviewing the General Chiropractic Council’s risk register, the accounting policies and the accounts of the Council.
+The Audit and Risk Committee is responsible for the appointment and activity of the external auditors, maintaining and reviewing the General Chiropractic Council’s risk register, the accounting policies and the accounts of the Council.
 The Committee also monitors the strategic processes for risk and governance of the Council.

 Roger Dunshea (Chair)